dxvC0des/policies/privacy/company-processors/index.md

 * [Discord](https://discord.com/privacy). - Authentication OAuth Service.
 We use this to log you into myDash.
 * [Google](https://policies.google.com/privacy) - Authentication OAuth Service.
 We use this to log you into myDash (If you connected your account) + Application Forms.
+* [WordPress](https://wordpress.org/about/privacy) - Website Designing.
+We use this to help develop the website.
+* [reCaptcha](https://developers.google.com/recaptcha) - Bot Spam Prevention.
+We use this to help safeguard bots.